organic-penguin/rpi-Canvas/README.md

 * `make`

+**Start Services Upon Boot-Up**

+* `sudo nano /etc/rc.local`

+* Add `sudo sh /home/pi/rpi-Canvas/rpiStartup.sh` just before the final line `'exit 0'`

 # Configuration

 **Configuring Homekit Accessory**

-Use your favorite text editor to view
+Use your favorite text editor to make adjustments.
+The name of the device can also be changed once added to Homekit, from the 'Home' app

 ```/home/pi/rpi-Canvas/support_frameworks/HAP-NodeJS/accessories/Outlet_accessory.js```

+**Install Web App (iPhone)**

+Install the web application to your iPhone homescreen to quickly access your Raspberry Pi

+* Navigate to your Raspberry Pi through `IP address` or `'hostname'.local`

+* Hit the *Share* button and select to 'Add to Home Screen'

+* Name the App or leave default

+* Select *Add*

 # Troubleshooting

 **Images Not Appearing When Selected**

 The fbi framework that is used to publish images to the HDMI output requires a 'Terminal' to be selected.
-This is defaulted to 2 and has worked correctly on a Raspberry Pi Model 3b+ and Raspberry Pi Model Zero W. If your device has selected a different 'Terminal' as the HDMI output run ```fbi -noverbose -a -u -t 6 -T 2 /home/pi/Pictures/* ``` where '2' is replaced with a number between 1 and 3 until your images are displayed
+This is defaulted to 2 and has worked correctly on a Raspberry Pi Model 3b+ and Raspberry Pi Model Zero W. If your device has selected a different 'Terminal' as the HDMI output run ```sudo nano /var/www/html/settings.json ``` where "terminal":2 is replaced with a number between 1 and 5 until your images are displayed

 # To-Do